garylirocks/quickrefs/azure.markdown

 - Azure App Service
   - PaaS
   - Designed to host enterprise-grade web-oriented applications
-- Serverless computing (Azure Functions)
+- Serverless computing
+  - Azure Functions
     - Completely abstracts the underlying hosting environment
+    - Response to an event - REST request, timer, or message form other Azure service
+  - Azure Logic Apps (like Zapier)
+    - Automate and orchestrate tasks, workflows;
+    - Can connect to other services such as Salesforce, SAP, Oracel, etc;
+  - Event Grid

+    - For apps with event-based architectures, intelligent event routing using publish-subscribe model

 #### VMs